shimaore/ccnq3/doc/server-api.md

     PUT /_ccnq3/voicemail/:number@:number_domain

 * Input Body: a `vm_settings` record.
-  If no `user_database` field is present in the body, a new one will be added.
+  If no `user_database` field is present in the record for the local number, a new one will be added.

 * Output Body:
   `ok`: `true`